detekt/detekt/.github/contributing/rule-description-style.md

    - :x:: `Non-boolean property with prefix suggesting boolean type.\nThis might mislead clients of the API.`
 4. Surround inline code (or code symbols) with `` ` `` characters (as in [Markdown][4]):
+   - :heavy_check_mark:: `` `map.get()` used with non-null assertion operator `!!`.``
    - :x:: `map.get() used with non-null assertion operator (!!).`
-   - :heavy_check_mark:: `` `map.get()` used with non-null assertion operator `!!`.``

 *Note*: `non-null` is a borderline case.
 While `null` itself can be seen as code, the prefix turns it into a conventional word.

-The above-mentioned guidelines tell you *how* to formulate issue descriptions and and code smell messages.
+The above-mentioned guidelines tell you *how* to formulate issue descriptions and code smell messages.
 To learn *what to include* in each of the texts, refer to the following subsections.

 ### Components of issue descriptions